Precision tests of bulk entanglement: $AdS_3$ vectors: Bulk entanglement entropy

-where the modes are given by { } Similarly the expansion of the component $A_+$ is given by , with { } We can find the radial component $A_\rho$, by using the 2nd Chern-Simons equation in (\ref{cseqrin}).
+with { } We can find the radial component $A_\rho$ by using the 2nd Chern-Simons equation in (\ref{cseqrin}).
 In the appendix \ref{appenc}, we have shown that quantization of these modes results in the oscillator algebra